miong/pycodeanalyzer/README.rst

 	  --log {CRITICAL,ERROR,WARNING,INFO,DEBUG}
 	                        Log level to be used
 	  --exportDiagrams EXPORTPATH
+	                        Export all class diagrams to the path specified --exportFormat {mermaid,plantuml}
 	                        Export all class diagrams to the path specified --dumpobj             Serialize objets found, mainly for test purpose --no-ui               Discard UI, mainly for test purpose